kylestanfield/Password-Manager/README.md

 # Password-Manager

 Local command line based password manager written in Python.
-This python script features a login system, password salting and hashing with SHA3_512, password encryption with AES (wip), as well as databases with SQLite.
+This script features a login system, password salting and hashing with SHA2_512, password encryption and authentication with AES, as well as databases with SQLite.
+Mostly follows standards set in RF8018.

 ## Getting Started